Sole use of information that you provide:

 NYR IndyApp privacy statement

-Registration information used on the IndyApp: Name, E-mail, Password and First half of Postcode will never be shared with any parties outside of the IndyApp community.
+Registration information used on the IndyApp: Name, E-mail, Password and Postcode will never be shared with any parties outside of the IndyApp community.

-All IndyApp users can remove themselves from the platform at any time using the ‘Member delete’ function found on the IndyApp ‘Settings page’.
-This function automatically deletes all the user’s private information and cancels any local group memberships.
+All IndyApp users can remove themselves from the platform at any time using the ‘Delete Yourself’ link on the ‘User Options’ page on the IndyApp.
+By following the instructions and confirming request to delete user from platform this automatically deletes all the user’s private information and cancels any local group memberships.
 Only the registered user can activate this function on their app.

-User content such as sent private messages, public forum posts and campaign resource button recommendations which have been voluntarily shared on the platform prior to activation of the ‘Member delete’ function will remain published, but the user’s source data file will be completely deleted.
+User content such as sent private messages, public forum posts and campaign resource button recommendations which have been voluntarily shared on the platform prior to activation of the ‘Delete yourself’ function will remain published, but the user’s source data file will be completely deleted.
 All users remain in ultimate control of their information.

 User Registration Information and its use:

 Name: This allows users of the IndyApp platform to be identified by fellow members.

 E-mail: This will be used for: – A unique user identifier to login to the platform,

 Each user’s; ‘Password reset’, ‘Change details’ & ‘Delete yourself’ function – as a security precaution (and only when requested) an automatically generated ‘link’ will be sent to this email.

 It will be used to contact a user (and only when required) for security or IndyApp platform community purposes.